davidrhoden/davidrhoden-basic-netlify/pages/rock.md

 ![The Innuendos: Joe Fusco, Jahna Rain, David Rhoden, NYC](/static/img/rock/innuendos960x640.jpg)

 We did record some good stuff with Mitro Valsamis but I don't appear to have a copy.
-(EDIT: Jahna sent me copies or the recording, so here they are!)
+(EDIT: Jahna sent me copies of the recording, so here they are!)